Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Overview of Main Issues on Airborne Pathogen Transmission

 For short distances, the posture, that is, standing, sitting or lying position, and the relative orientation of the infected and susceptible persons are important for the infection risk as shown in Fig. \ref{Indoor}.
 For instance, a doctor can reduce the exposure from an infected lying patient in a hospital ward via a standing posture and sideways orientation instead of face-to-face orientation \cite{ai2018airborne}.
-Furthermore, a walking person can increase the infection risk in a closed and ventilated room by increasing the dispersion of the droplets \cite{halvovnova2010performance}.
-Another important factor that influences the infection risk is the relative distance of the humans which is also referred as the social distance.
+Furthermore, a walking person can increase the infection risk in a closed and ventilated room by increasing the dispersion of droplets \cite{ai2018airborne}.
+Another important factor influencing the infection risk is the relative distance of the humans which is also referred as the social distance.
 Surely, the infection risk decreases, as the relative distance between two people increases.

-\subsubsection{Thermofluid Boundary Conditions}
+\subsection{Thermofluid Boundary Conditions}

 The temperature difference between the human body surface and the surrounding air generates a thermal plume which is a buoyancy-driven upward flow of the surrounding air.
 As illustrated in Fig. \ref{Indoor}, this thermal plume leads to a convective boundary layer (CBL) around the human body, which should be taken into account for the movement of the droplets in the breathing zone \cite{licina2015human}.
-This upward flow can change the channel impulse response via generating an upward drift for the pathogens during the reception into the human body.
+This upward flow can change the channel impulse response, which mathematically characterizes the alteration caused by the channel located between the TX and RX during airborne transmission, via generating an upward drift for the pathogens during the reception into the human body as shown in Figure \ref{Indoor}.

-\subsubsection{Survival of Pathogens}
+\subsection{Survival of Pathogens}

 Subsequent to a respiratory activity, all of the emitted pathogens may not survive.
 In \cite{schaffer1976survival}, it is shown that more than $80$ percent of the influenza viruses cannot survive within one minute.
-However, these survival rates are severely influenced by environmental factors such as temperature and relative humidity (RH).
+However, these survival rates are severely influenced by environmental factors such as temperature and RH.
 While increasing temperature decreases survival rates of the pathogens due to its effect at molecular levels, increasing RH results in decreasing evaporation of droplets \cite{marr2019mechanistic}.
 The decreasing number of pathogens results in a time-varying channel due to the dependence on the previous number of pathogens.